Relyence User Guide

 You can print your report by clicking the Print button in the toolbar.

-You can choose to export the report to a PDF (only if Fit to page is selected), JPG, BMP, PNG, or SVG format if you would like.
+You can choose to export the report to a PDF, JPG, BMP, PNG, or SVG format if you would like.
 Select the appropriate graphical format from the Export dropdown in the toolbar.

 Close the Report browser tab when you are done viewing the report.